Nguma-01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 - The script creates an empty file called hello
 5 - The script adds execute permission to the owner of the file hello 6 - The script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+7 - The script adds execution permission to the owner, the group owner and the other users, to the file hello